MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-business-connectivity-services-solutions.md

 - **[On-premises deployment](configure-business-connectivity-services-solutions.md#sectiononprem)** All the Business Connectivity Services components are under your organizations control behind your firewall.

-- **[Cloud-only deployment](configure-business-connectivity-services-solutions.md#sectioncloud)** All the Business Connectivity Services components are in SharePoint for Microsoft 365.
+- **[Cloud-only deployment](configure-business-connectivity-services-solutions.md#sectioncloud)** All the Business Connectivity Services components are in SharePoint in Microsoft 365.

 - **[Hybrid deployment](configure-business-connectivity-services-solutions.md#sectionhybrid)** SharePoint in Microsoft 365 uses Business Connectivity Services to connect to data that lives in the cloud.